ngamorg/vacci-nation/README.md

 on their own.
 These two networks are then combined assuming that closeness in a group is larger than between groups.

-## Fundamental Questions
+## Fundamental Question

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

-> * What is the relationship between social attitudes with respect to vaccination and the dynamics of epidemic episodes?
+> * What is the relationship between social beliefs with respect to vaccination and the dynamics of epidemic episodes?
-> * What is the influence of health policy in relation to the laissez faire results in the presence of strong individual beliefs against immunization?
+> * What is the influence of social network structure on the spread of infectious diseases and voluntary vaccination by rational agents?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+> * Groups with higher subjective costs of vaccination with respect to infection/disease yield lower vaccine uptakes
+> * Trust in vaccinations will isolate or dampen the spread of a disease while distrust in vaccination will encourage a disease to break out in networks with multiple belief groups

 ## References